by Barry Marshall on October 15th

 Of course, not all poppies are red and, in many cases, those used for Remembrance Day are often made from plastic!
 Indeed, yellow and orange poppies among other colours are also grown in addition to the traditional red.
 The Californian poppy, for instance, is grown in New Delhi and features a delightful yellow flower with a subtle hint of orange.

 The world famous Welsh poppy is also notable for its vibrant yellow flowers and, as with the red poppy, often finds itself used as a symbol of hope.

 Written for you by flower experts, giving you tips and advice on everything flower related.
-Buy wholesale flowers at great prices, or read interesting flower facts and news.
+Read interesting flower facts and news.